Babylon LIRR [Station, Schedule, Parking, Stops & more]

 Parking Permit Details

-• Enforcement Hours: Hours of regulation are Monday through Friday, 6:00 AM to 5:00 PM.
+• Enforcement hours are Monday through Friday, from 6:00 AM to 5:00 PM.

 How to Obtain a Permit